 Last December a parent gave their family members the gift of mediation.
 An adult child had so much hurt built up with another family member they could no longer communicate or be in a room together.
 The gift was an opportunity for them to work through their issues privately with a neutral person to see if they could find resolutions that would work for them.

 I was asked if I would mediate between the family members in an effort to repair the relationship for a Christmas celebration where everyone would once again feel comfortable attending – or even consider attending!
 Everyone agreed to the terms of our work and progress was made.
 New boundaries were established and a plan with a timeline was agreed to in an effort to get things back on track.

-As a mediator, here are my five tips to help families share information, understand different perspectives and hopefully get back on track:
+As a family mediator based in Victoria, here are my five tips to help families share information, understand different perspectives and hopefully get back on track:

 1. Determine 3 things you each want the other person to hear.